Types of Industrial Properties Vietnam 2026 Types of Industrial Properties Vietnam 2026

 Investing in Types of Industrial Property with Savills

 By understanding the distinct types of industrial properties, from high-spec warehouses to data centers, investors can secure stable, long-term returns.
+With 478 industrial parks established (324 operational as of Q2 2026) and Northern Vietnam leading with 42% revenue share, the market offers significant opportunities.

 Investing in Types of Industrial Property with Savills